-The National Institute of Meteorology and Hydrology has responsibility for the collection and analysis of data to assess the potential of heavy rainfall events which could themselves cause a disaster and/or also result in urban flooding (when intensity of rainfall is greater than the urban drainage system's coping capacity), flash flooding and river flooding.
+The NIMH-BAS has the responsibility for the collection and analysis of data to assess the potential of heavy rainfall events which could themselves cause a disaster and/or also result in urban flooding (when intensity of rainfall is greater than the urban drainage system's coping capacity), flash flooding, and river flooding.
 Similarly, they have the responsibility to monitor river systems in case of elevated levels from rainfall in Bulgaria or in upstream countries.
 They also monitor extreme heat and cold events, as well as conditions that could result in new or exacerbated wildfire situations.
-The monitoring of earthquakes and the assessment of earthquake magnitude is done by National Institute of Geophysics, Geodesy and Geography (NIGGG).
-Operational capacity of the NIGGG includes National Seismological Service - its network includes 14 stations and observatories and two local networks - 'Provadia' and 'Kozloduy' The Seismic Centre in Sofia collects, processes, analyses and interprets the information.
+The monitoring of earthquakes and the assessment of earthquake magnitude is done by the NIGGG.
+Operational capacity of the NIGGG includes National Seismological Service - its network includes 14 stations and observatories and 2 local networks - 'Provadia' and 'Kozloduy' The seismic center in Sofia collects, processes, analyzes, and interprets the information.
 This is the only system in Bulgaria which determines in real time the earthquake parameters in the country and the neighboring areas.
-The operative information is immediately submitted to the Council of Ministers, different ministries, the public, mass media and all other interested institutions55.
-Geological Institute 'Strashimir Dimitrov' under the Bulgarian Academy of Science is responsible for national research regarding geological hazards, as well as the development of seismic hazard maps - its activities are directed also towards risk reduction56.
+The operative information is immediately submitted to the CoM, different ministries, the public, mass media, and all other interested institutions.
+Geological Institute 'Strashimir Dimitrov' under the BAS is responsible for national research regarding geological hazards, as well as the development of seismic hazard maps - its activities are also directed toward risk reduction.